 If your shirt or suit has a pattern, it’s best to choose a simple tie in a complementary colour.
 It’s a ‘no’ to bow ties (too novelty looking without the presence of a tux), but a big ‘yes’ to pocket squares.
 Like the tie, the square should be silk and neutral in colour in your jacket is vivacious or patterned and primped if you’ve gone the monochrome manner of dressing.

 When thinking cocktail, go the Oxford shoe.
 Black and dark brown are superior colour options for the streamlined shoe, while a brogue punch hole design will give you a step up in the texture department, without offending cocktail purists.

-Alternatively, monk strap shoes are fittingly formal and have secured themselves as footwear mainstay.
+Alternatively, monk strap shoes are fittingly cocktail and have secured themselves as footwear mainstay.
 Loafers – from penny to tassel and even horsebit – should be considered only if your event is on the less formal side.
 Above all, invest in a new pair if it’s a special event or give tired old leather a fresh polish.
 And be on your way.

-Finally, finish the look off with calf-length socks (long enough so if you’re seated your leg skin doesn’t show).
+Finally, finish the cocktail look off with calf-length socks (long enough so if you’re seated your leg skin doesn’t show).
 Stick to socks that compliment your trousers or another colour in your outfits such as tie, shirt or blazer.
 If you’re feeling brave, coloured or patterned socks could be an opportunity to let your personality shine through.

 Cocktail Dress Code FAQ